 In the modern world stress and conditions affecting the nervous system are increasing.
 According to the Australian Bureau of Statistics in 2007, almost half (45% or 7.3 million) of 16 million Australians (aged 16-85 years) met the criteria for a diagnosis of a stress or mild anxiety related condition at some point in their life1.

-With such a growing number of people suffering from stress or mild anxiety related conditions you may wonder what would be suitable complementary medicine options which may assist with the symptoms of stress and mild anxiety.
+With such a growing number of people suffering from stress or mild anxiety related conditions you may wonder what the most suitable herbal ingredient would be to assist with the symptoms of stress and mild anxiety.

 Research has shown that Lemon Balm has positive mood lifting benefits due to a specific extract known as rosmarinic acid.
 Rosmarinic acid can stop the breakdown of GABA (Gamma Aminobutyric Acid) metabolism.
 By increasing the stimulation of GABA receptors, a calming and sedative affect will take place which then allows you to feel relaxed and happy.